-Your first thought may be that hiring in leaders is a good approach.
+Your first thought may be that hiring outside leaders is a good approach.
 They already have the skills you want, and so you won’t have to spend as much time on training, right?
 Wrong.

 Compounding things, they are also more expensive, as they’re typically paid around 20% more.

 Why does this happen?
 Well, it turns out assimilating into a culture is harder than you may think.
 A great manager at another company may have no idea how to persuade or get anything done at your company.
 They may even approach things in a way that turns off your team due to different work styles.

 As much as you may hope that your interview process can screen for some of this, it’s hard to really know some of these soft skills and culture things before they actually start doing the job at your company.